Minimizing Finite Sums with the Stochastic Average Gradient: Abstract

 \section{Abstract}

-We propose the stochastic average gradient (SAG) method for optimizing the sum of a finite number of smooth convex functions.
+We analyze the stochastic average gradient (SAG) method for optimizing the sum of a finite number of smooth convex functions.
 Like stochastic gradient (SG) methods, the SAG method's iteration cost is independent of the number of terms in the sum.
 However, by incorporating a memory of previous gradient values the SAG method achieves a faster convergence rate than black-box SG methods.
 The convergence rate is improved from $O(1/\sqrt{k})$ to $O(1/k)$ in general, and when the sum is strongly-convex the convergence rate is improved from the sub-linear $O(1/k)$ to a linear convergence rate of the form $O(\rho^k)$ for $\rho < 1$.
 Further, in many cases the convergence rate of the new method is also faster than black-box deterministic gradient methods, in terms of the number of gradient evaluations.
-Numerical experiments indicate that the new algorithm often dramatically outperforms existing SG and deterministic gradient methods, and that the performance may be further improved through the use of non-uniform sampling strategies.
+This extends our earlier work~\citep{roux2012stochastic}, which only lead to a faster rate for well-conditioned strongly-convex problems.
+Numerical experiments indicate that the new algorithm often dramatically outperforms existing SG and deterministic gradient methods, and that the performance may be further improved through the use of non-uniform sampling strategies. \iftoggle{springer} { \keywords{Convex optimization \and Stochastic gradient methods \and First-order methods \and Convergence Rates} \subclass{90C06 \and 90C15 \and 90C25 \and 90C30 \and 65K05 \and 68Q25 \and 62L20} }{}